 While we still disagree with the ICO's conclusion that the false documents amounted to statements of opinion, rather than statements of fact which would require correction, they were equally prepared to enforce the law.
 For example, when the Hospital were reluctant to disclose some critical personal evidence, a complaint to the ICO soon put them right.

-We still have to convince the ICO that the DVLA, having left all parking regulation to an ineffective private company, are still releasing personal details without reasonable cause.
-However, if you have been personally affected by this, then we are confident that the ICO will take your complaint seriously - and see the big picture, if enough people complain.
+We have put it to the ICO that the DVLA, having left all parking regulation to an ineffective private company, are still releasing personal details without reasonable cause.
+Our case has now been allocated to a caseworker for consideration.
+If you have been personally affected by this, then please complain to the ICO - they do take individual cases seriously, and the more evidence they have, the more likely they are to act.

 Citizen's Advice knew their limitations, which were to pass our details to Milton Keynes Trading Standards, who did not respond.
 We later sent MK Trading Standards a hard copy of the court judgement, but only received an empty promise that they would be in touch.